 AI has made considerable progress in the last several years.
-Machine learning (ML) has made progress, and text analysis including recommender system has got advanced significantly in the last decade.
+Likewise, machine learning (ML) has made progress, and text analysis, including recommender systems, has got advanced significantly in the last decade.

-In particular, deep neural network (DNN) has got a major advancement, and many successful cases of DNN were reported for the selected applications such as natural language processing, image recognition, and text analysis.
+In particular, deep neural network (DNN) has got a major advancement.
+Many successful cases of DNN were reported for the selected applications such as natural language processing, image recognition, and text analysis.
 Deep reinforcement learning’s current success has been remarkable, and it beat the world’s top-ranked professional.
 That event has become a milestone in the birth of super-human level AI.

 There have been several catalysts that have enabled the success.
-They include the elements and designs of the model and the size of data available for training, in addition to the improvement in the computing capability.
-All of them led to the development of the theme: “AI replaces human.” https://goo.gl/FBX5j3
+They include the elements and designs of the model and the size of data available for training and the improvement in the computing capability.
+All of them led to the development of the theme: “AI replaces humans.” https://goo.gl/FBX5j3

 Fundamental Active Investment

-The story of evolutional AI is nothing new, but most professionals in the fundamental investment community should have asked the question in mind: does AI technology innovate the fundamental active investment and if so, how?
-Everyone in the fundamental investment industry is aware of its potential influence as indicated by the equity market.
+The story of evolutional AI is nothing new.
+Still, most professionals in the fundamental investment community should have asked the question in mind: does AI technology innovate the fundamental active investment, and if so, how?
+Everyone in the fundamental investment industry is aware of its potential influence, as indicated by the equity market.
 At the same time, the fundamental investment industry is in a structural shift.
-To search for further return potential and accuracy (i.e. low risk), the bottom-up information gathering activities have got deep and intensified.
+To search for further return potential and accuracy (i.e., low risk), the bottom-up information gathering activities have got deep and intensified.
 Focus and engagement became popular strategies.
-Some even find the limit of early acquisition of legitimate information, which ended up as several cases of insider information.
+Some even find the limit of early acquisition of legitimate information, which ended up as several insider information cases.
 On the other hand, new rule-based & low-cost funds are gaining share.
 The elevated fee for HF and PE is getting scrutinized.
-All in all, the application of fundamental approach got diversified but the core approach of fundamental research remains largely unchanged, and the same textbooks have been used for many years.
-Innovations in fundamental investment research does not seem to be progressing at the same velocity as other industries in the world, while seeking new opportunities in ESG and other initiatives.
+All in all, the application of the fundamental approach got diversified.
+Still, the core approach of fundamental research remains largely unchanged, and the same textbooks have been used for many years.
+Innovations in fundamental investment research do not seem to be progressing at the same velocity as other industries in the world while seeking new opportunities in ESG and other initiatives.

 We had the same question before and after the work of elucidating the current feasibility of AI for fundamental investment, which is structurally and conceptionally different from what we traditionally call ‘quantitative investment.’
 We have learned several clues uniquely from the journey of our development process.